thepogsupreme/apo/README.md

 Enchanting in its mystique and majesty.
 Mountain.

 ## Usage
-Recommendations for how to use the wallpapers.
+Recommended usage of the images.

 ### As wallpapers
 ![Coast](coast.png)